Amelia Dyer: Background

-Amelia Dyer was born the youngest of five (with three brothers – Thomas, James and William – and a sister, Ann) in the small village of Pyle Marsh, just east of Bristol, the daughter of master shoemaker Samuel Hobley and Sarah Hobley (née Weymouth).
-Amelia learned to read and write and developed a love of literature and poetry.
+Amelia Elizabeth Hobley was born the youngest of five (with three brothers – Thomas, James and William – and a sister, Ann) in the small village of Pyle Marsh, just east of Bristol, the daughter of master shoemaker Samuel Hobley and Sarah Hobley (née Weymouth).
+She learned to read and write and developed a love of literature and poetry.
 However, her childhood was marred by the mental illness of her mother, caused by typhus.
-Amelia witnessed her mother's violent fits and was obliged to care for her until she died in 1848.
-Researchers later commented on the effect this had on Dyer, and also what it taught her about the symptoms exhibited by those who appear to lose their mind through illness.
+Sarah would have violent fits witnessed by her children and Hobley was obliged to care for her until she died in 1848.
+Researchers later commented on the effect this had on her, and what it taught her about the symptoms exhibited by those who appear to lose their minds through illness.

-Dyer had an elder sister, Sarah Ann, who died in 1841 at age 6, and a younger sister, also named Sarah Ann, who died in 1845 aged a few months.
-An elder cousin had an illegitimate daughter at the time who was later accepted as the daughter of the grandparents, William and Martha Hobley, who were Dyer's aunt and uncle.
-After her mother's death Amelia lived with an aunt in Bristol for a time before serving an apprenticeship with a corset maker.
+Hobley had an elder sister, Sarah Ann, who died in 1841 at age 6, and a younger sister, also named Sarah Ann, who died in 1845 aged a few months.
+An elder cousin had an illegitimate daughter at the time who was later accepted as the daughter of the grandparents, William and Martha Hobley, who were Hobley's aunt and uncle.
+After her mother's death, Hobley lived with an aunt in Bristol for a time before serving an apprenticeship with a corset maker.
 Her father died in 1859.
 Her eldest brother, Thomas, inherited the family shoe business.
-In 1861, at the age of 24, Amelia became permanently estranged from at least one of her brothers, James, and moved into lodgings in Trinity Street, Bristol.
-There she married George Thomas.
-George was 59 and they both lied about their ages on the marriage certificate to reduce the age gap.
-George deducted eleven years from his age and Amelia added six years to hers—many sources later reported this age as fact, causing much confusion.
+In 1861, at the age of 24, Hobley became permanently estranged from at least one of her brothers, James, and moved into lodgings in Trinity Street, Bristol.
+There she married 59-year-old George Thomas.
+They both lied about their ages on the marriage certificate to reduce the age gap; George deducted eleven years from his age and Amelia added six years to hers—many sources later reported this age as fact, causing much confusion.